Skip to main content

 • you are working with ServiceTemplates or broader service configuration

-In other words, these commands are the room-native image workflow, while service manifests are the broader service-definition workflow.
+In other words, meshagent build and meshagent deploy are the room-native image workflow, while service manifests are the broader service-definition workflow.